 Radiation treatment (radiotherapy) can result in side effects such as short-term fatigue, short-term and long-term skin damage, and injury to the heart and lungs.
 While obtaining relief from these side effects obviously is desirable, it is very important for breast cancer patients undergoing radiation treatment to avoid consuming foods or taking supplements that will lessen the cytotoxic impact of radiation on breast cancer cells.

 Therefore, the diet we recommend during radiation treatment is to consume the foods that enhance the effectiveness of radotherapy, as well as those on the neutral food list (listed later in this article), while limiting or avoiding the foods that should not be consumed while undergoing radiation treatment, as well as those on our general avoid list.
-Please also see our article on the latest research on radiation treatment for information on types of radiation, impact on prognosis, and side effects.

 Foods that enhance the effectiveness of radiation treatment